 Listen to “The Man That Got Away” here:

 Listen to “Come Rain Or Come Shine” here:

 Listen to the alternate take of “Over The Rainbow” here:

 August 4, 1961: Judy took her show to the Convention Hall Ballroom at Atlantic City, New Jersey.
 She stayed at the Claridge Hotel.
 Judy returned for a second concert on August 8th.

 Also on August 4, 1961: A few clippings.
-According to Hedda Hooper, Laurence Olivier was in the running to co-star with Judy in The Lonely Stage (retitled I Could Go On Singing).
+According to Hedda Hopper, Laurence Olivier was in the running to co-star with Judy in The Lonely Stage (retitled I Could Go On Singing).
 The pairing with Olivier would have been fascinating.
 Dirk Bogarde got the role.

 Dorothy Kilgallen reported that Judy was set to record songs from Noel Coward’s Broadway show, “Sail Away.”
 Judy never recorded the songs in the studio but she did perform the title song on April 26, 1962, during her “Manhattan Center” recording session as well as on “Episode 25” of her series, taped on March 6, 1964. and aired on March 22, 1964.

 Also included is an ad for “Judy at Carnegie Hall,” “Relive one of the greatest evenings in show business…”

 August 4, 1966: Here’s an example of the typical ads that ran promoting records stores of the day.
 Those of us of a certain age remember the joy of scouring records stores looking for any Judy Garland record we could find.
 Here, “Judy Garland & Liza Minnelli ‘Live’ at the London Palladium” was on sale.

 August 4, 1974: That’s Entertainment! was the surprise hit of the summer of 1974.
 The film did wonders for Judy’s legacy by introducing her great body of work at MGM to a new generation of filmgoers and film buffs.